PIX3LFLUX/HSmartKArt-EE/README.md

 	export MQTT_CLIENTID=MYID
 	```

-For the **MQTT/CAN Bridge** component a Raspberry Pi with a CAN HAT is needed.
-With some small
+For the **MQTT/CAN Bridge** component a Raspberry Pi is needed, CAN HAT optional.
+With some
-fixes in the installation script can be used for similar devices with a CAN interface running
+small fixes in the installation script can be used for similar devices with a CAN interface
-a Debian-based Linux distribution:
+running a Debian-based Linux distribution:
 * CAN Interface Setup needs to be modified according to the used device
 * The CAN interface needs to be compatible with the SocketCAN Linux library

-When using HiveMQ platform as public **MQTT Broker** no additional setup is needed
+For the **MQTT Broker** no additional setup is needed when using the HiveMQ platform.

 For the **Server** a host PC (or Laptop) running the Ubuntu Server 20.04 OS is needed.
 Also a
 public IPv4 address and/or a domain (DNS with an A record for the public IP address) needs to